navyyshukla/stock_prediction_dash_app/README.md

 Stock Price Prediction Dashboard
 An interactive web dashboard built with Python and Dash to visualize historical stock data and predict future prices using an ensemble machine learning model.

-Note: You should take a screenshot of your running application and upload it to your GitHub repository to display it here.

 🚀 Features
 Company Information: Enter a stock ticker (e.g., GOOGL, MSFT, RELIANCE.NS) to fetch and display the company's logo, name, and a detailed business summary.